 Harvesting nasturtium: timing & practical tips

 If you regularly harvest the flowers of the nasturtium (Tropaeolum), you can enjoy an extended flowering period.
 But how can nasturtiums be preserved and what is the right way to harvest them?
-In this article, we explain everything on this topic.
+Read on to find out all about picking and eating nasturtiums.

 Harvesting nasturtiums

 The first leaves of nasturtium can be harvested about 4 to 6 weeks after sowing and then throughout the entire cultivation period.
-From the beginning of the flowering period in June until the first frosts in autumn, the plants produce masses of colourful flowers that can be harvested in the unopened or opened state.
-It is best to pick them after a rainy day and early in the morning, as the blossom remains fresh when harvested at this time and the flavour is optimally pronounced.
-After harvesting, briefly check whether there are still insects such as earwigs in the blossom.
-If you let one or two flowers wither, you may discover the seed pods a short time later, which can also be harvested when unripe.
-For harvesting nasturtium seeds for sowing, they must first ripen completely on the plant.
+From the beginning of the flowering period in June until the first frosts in autumn, the plants produce masses of colourful flowers that can be harvested both unopened and opened.
+It is best to pick them after a rainy day and early in the morning, as the bloom remains fresh when harvested at this time and the flavour is most prominent.
+After harvesting, briefly check whether there are still insects such as earwigs in the flowers.
+If you let one or two flowers wither, you may discover seed pods a short time later, which can also be harvested when unripe.
+If you want to collect nasturtium seeds for sowing, then they must first ripen completely on the plant.

-Tip: Even if you don’t have a garden, you can grow nasturtiums in pots on your balcony.
-To ensure that everything is taken into account, we have compiled the most important information on the correct way to plant nasturtiums.
+Tip: even if you do not have a garden, you can grow nasturtiums in pots on your balcony.
+To ensure that your nasturtiums grow majestically all season long, check out our article on planting nasturtiums.

 Preserving nasturtiums

 The abundant harvest of leaves, flowers and seed pods is crying out to be processed.
-But preserving this delicious plant is difficult, as the flowers and leaves of nasturtiums are not very suitable for drying or freezing.
-We have listed the other ways of preserving nasturtiums below:
+But preserving this delicious plant is difficult, as the nasturtium flowers and leaves are not particularly suitable for drying or freezing.
+Here are some great ways to preserve nasturtiums:

-• Freeze flowers with water in ice cube moulds
+- Freeze flowers with water in ice cube trays

-• Use dried seeds ground as a spice
+- Ground dried seeds to use as a spice

 Eating nasturtium: which parts of the plant are edible?

-Many people already know that the flowers of the nasturtium plant are edible – that the leaves and seeds of the plant can also be eaten may come as a surprise to some.
-If you have pets, there’s no reason to worry about this plant, because nasturtium is completely safe for them too.
+Many people already know that the flowers of the nasturtium plant are edible but that the leaves and seeds of the plant can also be eaten may come as a surprise to some.
+If you have pets, there is no reason to worry about this plant because nasturtium is completely safe for them too.

 Are nasturtium leaves edible?